Last Updated: April 2016

 - What happens if I go over my monthly data plan?

 - How can I increase my data plan?
+Are there unlimited data plans available?

-- How can I monitor my usage or change the email address at which I receive usage notifications?
+- How can I monitor my usage or change the email at which I receive usage notifications?

 - What causes high usage?